Nothing behind me, everything ahead of me. As is ever so on the open road. – Jack Kerouac

 Portuguese Coast: From Albuferia on the southern tip of Portugal all the way through Porto, near the Spanish border, we marveled at the Portuguese coastline.
 The landscape was so diverse from the whitewashed towns of Olhos de Agua and Falesia to the more vibrant towns of Ericeira and Costa Nova.
 Never pretentious, always delightfully inviting.

 Costa Verde, Spain: Jagged, snowy peaks that plunged into spring green valleys and rolled into miles of golden sand.
-Nearly 1,200 miles of verdant coastline along the Iberian Peninsula are still alive within us.
+Nearly 1,200 miles of verdant coastline along the Iberian Peninsula is still alive within us.

 Dordogne, France: From Beynac to Limeuil we were surrounded by ochre fields set against new spring leaves and butterscotch colored stone homes that looked like they had graced the hillside forever.
 The deafening birdsong at sunset was the perfect accompaniment for our efforts to take in every last moment of light offered as we traversed this pristine countryside.